 Tomorrow Needs Geospatial Engineers

-With a 100% job placement rate for graduates, you'll be ready to engineer a better tomorrow.
-Our curriculum is comprehensive with courses in field practice, boundary law, geospatial monitoring, geoinformatics, GPS, GIS, photogrammetry, geodesy, spatial data adjustments, remote sensing, hydrographic surveying, and more.
-Tomorrow needs geospatial engineers who can measure, model, and perform on the job from day one.
+With a 100 percent job placement rate for graduates, you'll be ready to engineer a better tomorrow.
+Learn field practice, boundary law, and geospatial monitoring.
+Practice geoinformatics, GPS, GIS, and photogrammetry.
+Use geodesy, spatial data adjustments, remote sensing, and hydrographic surveying.
+Tomorrow needs geospatial engineers who can measure, model, and perform.
+Be agile on the job from day one.
 We're ready.
 Are you?

 - Professional Surveyor